 Proposal 5.1-3

-FFS: Consider mobility as additional scenario for evaluation with a simple route or path trajectory defined in the layout along with a mobility model defining the velocities and accelerations consistent with the dynamics of the use-case applications .
+Consider mobility as additional scenario for evaluation with a simple route or path trajectory defined in the layout along with a mobility model defining the velocities and accelerations consistent with the dynamics of the use-case applications .
 Spatial consistency procedure is also be enabled in the mobility simulation with configurations agreed by the group.

 Supported by: